 At what point would you buy?

-- When the 10-day Moving Average crosses the 20-day moving average and hold above the price for two days?
+• When does the 10-day moving average cross the 20-day moving average and hold above the price for two days?

-- When RSI holds above the RSI 5 days Moving Average for two days?
+• When does the RSI hold above the RSI 5-day Moving Average for two days?

 At what point do you sell?